rahmedbuehler/ClockWork/README.md

 # ClockWork
-[In Progress] A Django web application for tracking work time.
+A Django web application for tracking work time; available at https://clock-work.herokuapp.com/